 - Starting with a dumbbell in each hand push straight up, directly above your shoulders.
 Pause briefly at the top and return — while staying in control — to the start position.

 - Pick up a relatively heavy dumbbell in each hand and stand tall.

 - Hold the dumbbells with a tight grip and slightly out from your sides, so you’re not resting them against yourself (this takes some of the strain off your core), and walk.
 Put the dumbbells down at the end or at any point you feel like you might drop them (for example, if your grip starts to tire).

 Example exercise: RKC Plank

-a) Get into position on your elbows and balls of your feet (image A).
-Now squeeze your glutes (this will shorten your abs [abdominals] so they contract harder), and your thighs.
+- Get into position by lying on your front and then pushing up onto your elbows and balls of your feet.
+Next, squeeze your glutes (this will shorten your abdominals so they contract harder), and your thighs.

-b) Imagine pulling your elbows and toes together and hold for the most intense plank you’ve ever done!
-This is much more about how hard you squeeze than holding it for a long time — think of it as more of a sprint than a marathon!
+- Imagine pulling your elbows and toes together and hold like this for the most intense plank you’ve ever done.
+This is much more about how hard you squeeze rather than holding it for a long time — think of it as more of a sprint than a marathon.

 Take Home Message

 So, ladies, it’s time to start lifting!
 No matter your goal, strength training will have you feeling strong, determined, and confident both inside and outside the gym.